Maria Peszek: Biography

 Peszek's third studio album, Jezus Maria Peszek, was released in October 2012 through Mystic Production, preceded by the single "Ludzie psy".
 Prior to recording the album, Peszek had suffered from nervous breakdown which was widely discussed across Polish media and reflected in the album's lyrics.
 The album was a criticism towards organized religion, patriotism and social norms which caused further controversies.
 It was another major success, gathering highly flattering reviews, debuting atop Polish albums chart and eventually receiving platinum certification.
 Peszek toured internationally to promote the album, performing concerts in Poland, England, Ireland and Czech Republic, which resulted in the live release JEZUS is aLIVE (2014).

 Her fourth album, Karabin, was released in February 2016 by Warner Music Poland and explored such topics as freedom, hate speech and individualism.
 It spawned the popular lead single "Polska A B C i D" and the controversial "Modern Holocaust".
 Although it did not match the critical success of its predecessors, it went gold in Poland in just over a month.
 To promote the album, Peszek again toured in Poland, Ireland, England and Czech Republic.
 In October 2017, Peszek released the single "Ophelia" recorded for her brother's stage adaptation of Hamlet.

 Peszek began working on new material during the COVID-19 pandemic.
 In June 2021, she released "Virunga", a song dedicated to the Polish LGBT community, which she performed live at the 2021 Warsaw Equality Parade.
-Her fifth studio album, titled Ave Maria, was released in September 2021 and aparat from advocating the rights of women and sexual minorities, it criticised Poland's conservative politics and child sexual abuse in the Catholic Church.
+Her fifth studio album, titled Ave Maria, was released in September 2021 and apart from advocating the rights of women and sexual minorities, it criticised Poland's conservative politics and child sexual abuse in the Catholic Church.
 The album debuted atop the Polish album sales chart.
 In 2022, she toured in Poland in support of the album, starred in a popular Polish Netflix series Królowa, and released the autobiographical book Naku*wiam zen in collaboration with her father, Jan Peszek.